Managing Your Personal Assistant Career

 PA tips: How not to be stressed

-When assistants are working for celebrities, high-net-worth families or high-profile executives, then getting stressed-out under pressure is inevitable.
-Many assistants simply don’t take the time to relax at work because of fear that some important duty will be missed or neglected.
+When assistants work for celebrities, high-net-worth families, or high-profile executives, getting stressed under pressure is inevitable.
+Many assistants don't take the time to relax at work because of fear that some important duty will be missed or neglected.

-Exercise: Staying fit isn’t just for the body; it’s for the mind too.
-It’s scientifically proven that exercise releases endorphins, which in turn nourishes your brain and body with the vital energy it needs.
-If you’re a super-busy executive assistant and you don’t have time to go to the gym, then stop by your local store and get some small hand weights that you can use when sitting at your desk.
-Also, if possible, get one of those exercise balls to sit on instead of your chair.
+Staying fit isn't just for the body; it's for the mind, too.
+It's scientifically proven that exercise releases endorphins, nourishing your brain and body with the vital energy it needs.
+If you're a super-busy executive assistant and need more time to go to the gym, stop by your local store and get some small hand weights you can use when sitting at your desk.
+Also, get one of those exercise balls to sit on instead of your chair.
 This forces your core muscles in your back and stomach to balance your body, thus burning calories.

-Eat well: Of course, eating healthy is easier said than done.
-Personal assistants working for busy executives usually work 10- to 12-hour days and don’t normally have time to stop at a healthy restaurant, let alone prepare a nutritious meal.
-If you’re in a bind and need your nutrition, then make sure you have energy bars with you.
-Do your homework and make sure that you don’t get any that are packed with too much sugar because then you’re defeating the purpose of supplementing your diet with vitamins.
-Also, if you absolutely must stop at a fast-food outlet, then make sure you get a healthy option like a sub sandwich or salad.
+Of course, eating healthy is easier said than done.
+Personal assistants working for busy executives usually work 10- to 12-hour days and don't normally have time to stop at a healthy restaurant, let alone prepare a nutritious meal.
+If you're in a bind and need your nutrition, then ensure you have energy bars.
+Do your homework and ensure you don't get any bars packed with too much sugar because then you're defeating the purpose of supplementing your diet with vitamins.
+Also, if you must stop at a fast-food outlet, ensure you get a healthy option like a sub sandwich or salad.

-Take YOU time: An executive assistant’s work is never done – ever.
-So, working 12-hour days without taking a break isn’t going to help you or your boss.
-If you work yourself to the bone without taking some quite time for yourself to de-stress, then you’re likely going to get sick and miss work.
-If you find yourself anxious or too stressed out, then listen to your favorite song and find a corner to do some stretching for 5 or 10 minutes.
+A personal assistant's work is never done -- ever.
+So, working 12-hour days without taking a break doesn't help you or your boss.
+If you work yourself to the bone without taking some quiet time to de-stress, you'll likely get sick and miss work.
+If you find yourself anxious or too stressed out, listen to your favorite song and find a corner to stretch for 5 or 10 minutes.
 This will get your blood flowing and help you get energized.
+In needed, assign some tasks to other domestic staffing workers to take some duties off your plate.

 Mistakes to Avoid When Asking for a Pay Raise

-In this difficult job market, it can be hard to ask for a raise because so many executive/personal assistants are just happy to have a job, so if you’re going to ask for more money then be sure to embrace the following:
+In this challenging job market, it can be hard to ask for a raise because so many assistants are just happy to have a job, so if you're going to ask for more money, then be sure to embrace the following:

 Know the market rate for your position

-Many candidates are completely unaware of the “going rate” for their position.
-While it’s true that the personal assistant profession can vary wildly, there are many factors to consider: your duties and responsibilities, numbers of hours required each week (are you on-call 24/7?), and your length of time on the job.
-Don’t just throw a six-figure number at your boss because that’s what you think you’re worth, and don’t gauge your pay based on something you read in a blog.
+Many candidates are entirely unaware of the "going rate" for their position.
+While it's true that the personal assistant profession can vary wildly, there are many factors to consider: your duties and responsibilities, the number of hours required each week (are you on-call 24/7?), and your length of time on the job.
+Don't just throw a six-figure number at your boss because that's what you think you're worth, and don't gauge your pay based on something you read in a blog.

 Know How Much You Contribute

-Once you’ve done your homework and you feel confident that you know the going rate for positions in your city, you should do some careful calculations and understand your value to the organization.
-Just because other executive assistants are in your field are making $105,000 a year doesn’t mean that you should – if you can’t justify it.
-Showing ways that quantify your contributions to the company are powerful negotiation tools when sitting down with your boss to discuss an increase in salary.
+Once you've done your homework and feel confident that you know the going rate for positions in your city, you should do some careful calculations and understand your value to the organization.
+Just because other executive assistants in your field make $120,000 a year doesn't mean you should -- if you can't justify it.
+Showing ways to quantify your company contributions is a powerful negotiation tool when sitting down with your boss to discuss a salary increase.

 Don’t Procrastinate or Be Afraid

-Many assistants (executive, personal, administrative), never get a raise because they simply don’t ask.
-If you’re waiting for your employer to step forward and volunteer more money because “it’s the right thing to do,” then you’re likely going to wait to the end of eternity.
+Many assistants (executive, personal, administrative) never get raises because they don't ask.
+If you're waiting for your employer to step forward and volunteer more money because "it's the right thing to do," then you'll likely wait until the end of eternity.

-Some candidates have so much fear about asking for a raise that they’d rather find a new job (that pays more) instead of just asking for more money at their current job.
+Some candidates fear asking for a raise so much that they'd instead find a new job (that pays more) instead of just asking for more money at their current job.
 Take the plunge and be brave.
 Practice your pitch at home with a friend.
 If you go into a meeting very well-rehearsed, it can make a difference in obtaining your objective.

-Some candidates have so much fear about asking for a raise that they’d rather find a new job (that pays more) instead of just asking for more money at their current job.
+Some candidates fear asking for a raise so much that they'd instead find a new job (that pays more) instead of just asking for more money at their current job.
 Take the plunge and be brave.
 Practice your pitch at home with a friend.
 If you go into a meeting very well-rehearsed, it can make a difference in obtaining your objective.

 How Social Media Can Destroy Your Career

-For years we’ve been hearing about “fired over Facebook” stories, yet an overwhelming number of candidates continue to ruin their careers by representing themselves poorly online – and this goes for men and women of all ages and career stages.
+For years, we've been hearing about "fired over Facebook" stories, yet an overwhelming number of candidates continue to ruin their careers by representing themselves poorly online -- this goes for men and women of all ages and career stages.

-If personal assistants and executive PAs hope to advance their careers, then extreme caution needs to be embraced when it comes to managing one’s image online.
-It seems exceptionally ridiculous that applicants say they have “attention for detail” when they engage in such destructive, career-ending behavior.
+Suppose personal assistants and executive PAs hope to advance their careers.
+In that case, extreme caution must be embraced when managing one's image online.
+It seems exceptionally ridiculous that applicants say they have "attention to detail" when they engage in such destructive, career-ending behavior.

-The Reppler Company conducted a survey of human resource professionals from a variety of fields and published some alarming statistics – namely that 91% of recruiters are going to check candidates’ online presence at some point during the screening process.
+The Reppler Company conducted a survey of human resource professionals from various fields and published some alarming statistics -- namely that 91% of recruiters will check candidates' online presence at some point during the screening process.

 Just some of the situations that recruiters see include:

-While the internet can be very harmful to one’s career, social media can also be very helpful for a job search — if used properly.
-In fact, using social media to land a job helps candidates tap into the hidden job market.
-If, for example, an executive personal assistant wants to work for a celebrity or high-profile celebrity, then LinkedIn is going to be a powerful tool because the best jobs usually aren’t posted online.
+While the internet can harm one's career, social media can also benefit a job search — if used properly.
+Using social media to land a job helps candidates tap into the hidden job market.
+If, for example, an executive personal assistant wants to work for a celebrity or high-profile celebrity, then LinkedIn will be a powerful tool because the best jobs usually aren't posted online.
 And if they are, then candidates will have to compete with hundreds of other applicants for the same position.

-If personal assistants and executive PAs hope to advance their careers, then extreme caution needs to be embraced when it comes to managing one’s image online.
-It seems exceptionally ridiculous that applicants say they have “attention for detail” when they engage in such destructive, career-ending behavior.
+Suppose personal assistants and executive PAs hope to advance their careers.
+In that case, extreme caution must be embraced when managing one's image online.
+It seems exceptionally ridiculous that applicants say they have "attention to detail" when they engage in such destructive, career-ending behavior.

-The Reppler Company conducted a survey of human resource professionals from a variety of fields and published some alarming statistics – namely that 91% of recruiters are going to check candidates’ online presence at some point during the screening process.
+The Reppler Company conducted a survey of human resource professionals from various fields and published some alarming statistics -- namely that 91% of recruiters will check candidates' online presence at some point during the screening process.

 Just some of the situations that recruiters see include: